LieberInstitute/fentanyl_rat_hb_amy/code/06_GO_KEGG/README.md

 * [`01_GO_KEGG_Analyses.R`](01_GO_KEGG_Analyses.R): GO biological processes (BP), molecular functions (MF), cellular components (CC), and KEGG pathways (KEGG) enriched in the clusters of DEGs were identified, specifically performing:
     * **1\.
 Analysis for all DEGs from each brain region**: all habenula and amygdala DEGs were tested.
     * **2\.
 Analysis for up- and down-regulated DEGs from each brain region**: habenula and amygdala up- and down-regulated DEGs were separately tested.
+    * **3\.
+Analysis for up/down DEGs unique/shared in habenula and amygdala**: DEGs up- and down-regulated, unique or shared, between habenula and amygdala were tested.